quorrajs/Quorra-docs/Getting started/Request Lifecycle.md

 ## Start Files

-Your application's start files are stored at app/start.
-By default, two are included with your application: global.js and local.js.
+Your application's start files are stored at `app/start`.
+By default, two are included with your application: `global .js` and `local.js`.

-The global.js start file contains a few basic items by default, such as configuration of the Logger and the inclusion of your app/filters.js file.
+The global.js start file contains a few basic items by default, such as configuration of the Logger and the inclusion of your `app/filters.js` file.
 However, you are free to add anything to this file that you wish.
 It will be automatically included on application initialization, regardless of environment.
-The local.js file, on the other hand, is only called when the application is executing in the local environment.
+The `local.js` file, on the other hand, is only called when the application is executing in the local environment.
 For more information on environments, check out the configuration documentation.

 Of course, if you have other environments in addition to local, you may create start files for those environments as well.
 They will be automatically included when your application is running in that environment.
-So, for example, if you have a `development` environment configured in your bootstrap/start.js file, you may create a app/start/development .js file, which will be included when application is lifted in that environment.
+So, for example, if you have a `development` environment configured in your `bootstrap/start.js` file, you may create a `app/start/development.js` file, which will be included when application is lifted in that environment.

-What To Place In Start Files
+### What To Place In Start Files

 Start files serve as a simple place to place any "bootstrapping" code.
 For example, you could  configure your logging preferences, set some js settings, etc. It's totally up to you.
 Of course, throwing all of your bootstrapping code